jaegertracing/helm-charts/charts/jaeger/README.md

 **Using an existing cluster with TLS**

-If you already have an existing running Elasticsearch cluster with TLS, you can configure the chart as follows to use it as your backing store:
+If you already have an existing running ElasticSearch cluster with TLS, you can configure the chart as follows to use it as your backing store:

 Content of the `jaeger-values.yaml` file: